GeoNode/geonode/docs/usage/managing_documents/document_metadata.rst

       *Document Optional Metadata*

-  | If all the mandatory information are filled out the document can be published, if not the ``Completeness`` progress bar warns you that something is missing.
+  | If all the mandatory information is filled out the document can be published, if not the ``Completeness`` progress bar warns you that something is missing.
   | Click on the blue button :guilabel:`Update` to save information on the system.